Eazybright/status-page/README.md

 Before the you can view the status page, some actions needs to be performed.

-1. Copy the bash script to root folder. a `health-check.sh` file will be generated.
+1. Copy the bash script to root folder, `health-check.sh` file will be generated.

 ```bash
 php artisan status-page:copy-script
 ```

 2. Crawl the routes in the application.
-This creates a `urls.cfg` file in the public folder.
+This creates `urls.cfg` file in the public folder.
 This is where the available urls will be saved to.
 ```bash
 php artisan status-page:generate-route
 ```